grafted-in/dev-onboarding/README.md

       * Keybase also has some very neat features if you install their client software on your computer.
   3. [GitHub](https://github.com/) \*\*
       * Many open source projects are hosted by this service and Grafted-In also uses it extensively.
+      * Enable 2-factor authentication (2FA) as soon as possible.
       * As soon as possible, add your PGP public key to your GitHub account to allow for commit verification.
   4. [GitLab](https://gitlab.com/)
       * Grafted-In uses this to host some some projects.
+      * Enable 2-factor authentication (2FA) as soon as possible.
   5. [BitBucket](https://bitbucket.org/) (optional)
       * Grafted-In uses this for some projects, but seldomly.
 You can leave this one alone for now unless told otherwise.
+      * When you do sign up, enable 2-factor authentication (2FA) as soon as possible.

 ## Your computer